chrismorgan 2 months ago

 I met the dragon and died I think.

-• chrismorgan 2 days ago
+• chrismorgan 2 months ago

 There is no way to defeat the evil dragon Hrathogwar.
 View the page sources to more easily traverse the URL graph, and confirm there is no escape.
 You can wander back and forth forever, but if you try to progress, to make Hrothgar happy, you get stuck.

-danhite a day ago
+danhite 2 months ago

 for those of you using something like their technique of opacity animating a clip-path region from one look to another upon ~click ...